algorand/go-algorand/data/transactions/logic/README_in.md

-# Transaction Execution Approval Language (TEAL)
+# The Algorand Virtual Machine (AVM) and TEAL.

-The AVM is a bytecode based stack interpreter that executes inside Algorand transactions.
-TEAL is an assembly language syntax for specifying a program that is ultimately AVM bytecode.
+The AVM is a bytecode based stack interpreter that executes programs asscoiated with Algorand transactions.
+TEAL is an assembly language syntax for specifying a program that is ultimately converted to AVM bytecode.
 These programs can be used to check the parameters of the transaction and approve the transaction as if by a signature.
-This use is called a _LogicSig_.
-Starting with v2, these programs may also execute as _Applications_ which are invoked with explicit application call transactions.
-Programs have read-only access to the transaction they are attached to, transactions in their atomic transaction group, and a few global values.
-In addition, _Application_ programs have access to limited state that is global to the application and per-account local state for each account that has opted-in to the application.
+This use is called a _Smart Signature_.
+Starting with v2, these programs may also execute as _Smart Contracts_, which are often called _Applications_.
+Contract executions are invoked with explicit application call transactions.

+Programs have read-only access to the transaction they are attached to, the other transactions in their atomic transaction group, and a few global values.
+In addition, _Smart Contracts_ have access to limited state that is global to the application and per-account local state for each account that has opted-in to the application.
 For both types of program, approval is signaled by finishing with the stack